realworldocaml/book/book/gadts/README.md

 ```

 The syntax here is requires some decoding.
 The colon to the right of
-the tag si what tells you that this is a GADT.
+the tag is what tells you that this is a GADT.
 To the right of the
 colon, you'll see what looks like an ordinary function signature, and
-you can almost think of it that way.
-You can almost think of it as the
+you can almost think of it that way; specifically, as the type
-type signature for that particular constructor: the left-hand side of
+signature for that particular constructor.
+The left-hand side of the
-the arrow says the types of the arguments to the constructor, and the
+arrow states the types of the arguments to the constructor, and the
-right hand side tells you the type of the value that you get back.
+right hand side determines the type of the constructed value.

-But to be clear, when defining the GADT `expr`, the right-hand side is
+Note that in the definition of each constructor in a GADT, the
-always of type `expr`; but the type parameter of `expr` can be
+right-hand side is always the same type as the overall GADT; but the
-different in each case, and importantly, can depend both on the
+type parameter can be different in each case, and importantly, can
+depend both on the constructor and on the type of the arguments.  `Eq`
+is an example where the type parameter is determined entirely by the
-constructor (e.g., the `Eq` constructor always corresponds to a `bool
+constructor: it always corresponds to a `bool expr`.  `If` is an
-expr`) and on the type of the arguments (e.g., the type of expression
+example where the type parameter depends on the arguments to the
-produced by the `If` constructor depends on the type of the
+constructor, in particular the type parameter of the `If` is the type
-expressions that form the then and else clauses.)
+parameter of the then and else clauses.

-This lets us express things like the fact that an `Int` instance of
-`value` can only contain values of type `int`, but that a `Value`
-instance of `expr` can contain either an `int` or `bool`.

-With these type definitions, we can try some of our earlier examples.
+Now let's construct some simple examples.

 ```ocaml env=main
 # Int 3